Question: Why Isn't My Dishwasher Draining All The Way?

 - The knockout plug is still in place and needs to be removed

-- The drain hose is hanging down or is too long (it needs to be tacked up so it reaches the underside of the counter in order to drain properly)
+- The drain hose is hanging down or is too long (it needs to be tacked up to the underside of the counter in order to drain properly)

 You may need a new drain hose.